 While seemly simple on the surface, child support modification is a complex area of law.
 If you are faced with a substantial change in circumstance related to the payment or receipt of child support, it is wise to consult with a family law attorney to determine your options

-For those located in St. Johns County, Ponte Vedra, or Saint Augustine, Florida, The Taylor Law Office is here to help.
+For those located in St. Johns County, Ponte Vedra, St. Augustine, or Jacksonville, Florida, The Taylor Law Office is here to help.